felixwurst/node-restaurant/README.md

-# Node.js-Setup for a Burger Restaurant
+# Node.js Setup for a Burger Restaurant

 ### Description: